 Teachers is an irreverent ensemble comedy about six elementary school teachers.
-It will premiere on Viacom’s TV Land on January 13, 2016.
+Season 3 premieres on Viacom’s TV Land in June 2018.

 It is based on the Teachers web series which was created by The Katydids and Matthew Miller, and produced by Cap Gun Collective.
 The Katydids wrote, executive produced, and star in the TV show.
 Emmy-nominated Ian Roberts and Jay Martel (Key and Peele, Get Hard) showrun.
 The incredibly talented Alison Brie (Community, Mad Men) is an executive producer.

 The show will be paired with the second season the hit show Younger, which stars Sutton Foster and Hilary Duff, and was created by Darren Star (Sex and the City, Beverly Hills 90210).
 The first season of Teachers consists of ten half-hour episodes, and includes a plethora of killer guest stars, including Rob Corddry, Alison Brie, Rob Riggle, Kerri Kenney-Silver, Ian Roberts, Lacey Chabert, and Sam Richardson.
 Teachers is one of several shows that TV Land has produced to appeal to a younger demographic.

 Web Series to Pilot to TV Series

 Before it was a television show, Teachers was a web series.

 In 2011, The Katydids were working on writing a pilot for a production company in Chicago.
 When considering directors for the project, Matthew Miller, a director and teacher with an extensive casting background, came to mind.
 That project didn’t seem to be the right fit for Miller, but the meetings were energizing and Miller knew he wanted to collaborate with us on something in the future.